dustine/phaser-adumbrate/static/assets/README.md

 ````json
 %e%
 ````
 **e** clears all previous text format to a default one.
-This is useful because the way the parser is set now, not even a state change will clear the current format.
+This is useful because the way the parser is set now, not even a scene change will clear the current format.
 Sorry.

 #### s
 ````json